jane212/RAMS_API/README.md

 There are many fields you need to specify regarding your own problems.
 They have been highlighted in the codes.
 Please follow the instructions in the codes as well.

-If you encounter some basic programing errors, try to run the codes line by line and see the results, until you find the reason of error.
-Debugging is a fun job.
-And remember that Google is your friend!